 Automation capabilities of modern power systems software allow efficient scaling-up and customizing of analysis and planning studies to multiply the value of engineers’ time.
-The purpose of this short course is to provide a comprehensive coverage of using the Python programming language to automate the functionality of PowerWorld Simulator.
+The purpose of this short course is to provide an introduction to the Python programming language suitable for automating the functionality of PowerWorld Simulator.
 PowerWorld’s multiple features enabling automation include a text-based data and scripting language and a common object model (COM) server, SimAuto, which provides access to almost all functions and data of the program.
-As a high-level interpreted programming language with extensive built-in and freely-available libraries, Python is excellently suited for interfacing with PowerWorld to script simulations and automate studies.
-The course will include extensive hands-on experience, guided towards developing solutions for automating customized steady-state and transient simulations, and making interactive interface tools.
+The course will include hands-on experience, guided towards developing experience with Python basics necessary for interacting with SimAuto, passing data between PowerWorld Simulator and Python, and automating power system simulations with Python and SimAuto.
 (Hours: CEU 1.8, PDH 18)

 Who Should Attend

-This 2.5 day course is designed to provide a comprehensive coverage of using the Python programming language to automate power system studies in PowerWorld.
-It is ideally suited for electrical engineers who work in electric grid planning or operations, and for new graduates who would like to rapidly gain experience with automating PowerWorld studies through Python.
+This 2.5 day course is designed to provide introductory coverage of using the Python programming language suitable for automating power system studies in PowerWorld.
+It is ideally suited for electrical engineers who work in electric grid planning or operations, for those involved in energy trading activities, and for new graduates who would like to rapidly gain experience with automating PowerWorld studies through PowerWorld scripting capabilities and Python.
 The course will also be useful for researchers in the electric power area, including academics and graduate students, who are interested in automating and customizing their research studies with Python and PowerWorld.
 Some prior knowledge of PowerWorld software and some computer programming skills are recommended; however, the course is designed for those who do not necessarily have prior experience with Python specifically or of advanced PowerWorld features like SimAuto.

-- Introduction to Python including installation, overall architecture, basic syntax, and key data structures
+- Introduction to Python including installation, basic syntax, and key data structures

 - Setting up the PowerWorld automation server SimAuto and exploring object types